sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * Hopefully this web page helps at least a little
 * As neovim matures, will probably get easier

-## Why does the Perl community seem to be behind the curve on adopting LSPs?
+## Why does the Perl community seem to be behind the curve on adopting languages servers?
 * Good question! (if I do say so myself)
 * Is it really behind the curve?
     * It seems like it to me